microsoft/vscode-extension-samples/test-provider-sample/README.md

 - Run the `Run Extension` target in the Debug View.
 This will:
 	- Start a task `npm: watch` to compile the code
 	- Run the extension in a new VS Code window
-- Create a `test.txt` file containing the given content
+- Create a `test.md` file containing the given content